Impression: Teddybär mit Fieberthermometer

 The project

-An additional, personal educational consultation following a regular preventive medical check-up is intended to further empower and support parents.
-An accompanying comparative study is investigating how this new form of care affects prescribing behavior, emergency visits, and the overall health economic situation.
-A survey on attitudes toward fever and a detailed analysis of effectiveness complete the research design.
+An accompanying comparative study, conducted in cooperation with the statutory health insurance physicians' associations, is investigating the impact of this new form of care on prescribing practices, emergency room visits, and the overall health economics situation.
+A survey on attitudes towards fever and a detailed effectiveness analysis complete the research design.

 Background information

-In pediatric medicine, fever has always been considered an essential first sign of illness.
-At the same time, the increase in body temperature associated with fever leads to an accelerated response from the immune system and thus helps to fight pathogens.
-Nevertheless, fever causes anxiety in many parents and is often the reason for disproportionately frequent emergency visits to pediatricians' offices and clinics.
-In addition, misdiagnoses occasionally lead to unnecessary hospital stays or antibiotic prescriptions, which increases the risk of antibiotic resistance and the associated burdens on the body, the environment, and the healthcare system.
+In pediatric and adolescent medicine, fever has always been considered a key indicator of illness.
+Elevated body temperature improves immune system function and supports the recovery process.
+Nevertheless, fever often causes anxiety for many parents and is a frequent cause of disproportionately high numbers of emergency visits to pediatricians and outpatient clinics.
+This also leads to unnecessary antibiotic prescriptions, which in particular increases the risk of antibiotic resistance and the associated burdens on the body, the environment, and the healthcare system.

 What is behind the project?